hedinn1/KESTverkefni2/Verkefni3.md

 * e.
 Move Folder2 into Folder1.
 * What happened with Folder1 and Folder2 on the Desktop? **Folder 2 is in folder 1**
 * What is the file extension for the text document? **txt**
 * Make a copy of the text document and place it in Folder2.
-How would you do it?
+How would you do it? **click on the txt and ctrl c and then ctrl v**
 * Right-click the text document > click Properties.
 Click the Details tab.
-What are the attributes associated with this file?
+What are the attributes associated with this file? **General,security,details,previous version**
 * Now create a folder named Folder3 inside Folder2.
 What is the complete path to Folder3?
 * Which directories are listed under Quick access?
 * Drag and drop Folder1 onto Quick access if it is not already listed under Quick access.
 What happened?
 Why would you want to do this?